Sponsored content

 Live-in care involves having someone live with you at home to provide around-the-clock care and support.

-Live-in care is a great option for individuals who need care but wish to maintain their independence, and most importantly, remain in the comfort of their own home.
-For this reason, live-in care is a popular alternative to care homes for anyone who has comprehensive care needs that can be met at home.
+Live-in care is a great option for individuals who need care but wish to maintain their independence and live at home.
+For this reason, live-in care is a popular alternative to care homes for people with comprehensive care needs that can be met at home.

 What is hourly care?

-Unlike having a carer live with you 24-7, hourly care involves occasional care visits as and when they’re needed.
+Unlike having a carer live with you 24-7, hourly care involves having occasional visits from a carer, as and when needed.

 Live-in care vs hourly care – what are the benefits?

-Both live-in care and hourly care have their own benefits and which one suits your loved one – or you – best will depend on personal circumstances.
+Both live-in care and hourly care have their own benefits and the one which suits you or your loved one best will depend on personal circumstances.

 Below, we’ll compare some of the benefits of live-in care and hourly care in relation to different care needs and preferences.